Decomposing Global Feature Effects Based on Feature Interactions: Real-World Applications

-\paragraph{\normalfont\textit{Bikesharing Data Set.}} As a second application example, we choose the bikesharing data set provided in \cite{james2022ISLR2}.
-The target variable of this regression task is the hourly count of rented bikes for the years 2011 and 2012 in the Capital bikeshare system.
-The goal here is to predict the hourly rented bikes based on seasonal as well as weather information.
-We include ten features in our model for this prediction task: the day and hour the bike was rented, if the current day is a working day, the season, and the number of casual bikers.
-Weather-related features we included are: normalized temperature, perceived temperature, wind speed, humidity and the weather situation (categorical, e.g., clear).
+We use the bikesharing data set \citep{james2022ISLR2}, to predict the hourly counts of rented bikes from the Capital bikeshare system for the years 2011 and 2012.
+We fit an RF with 10 seasonal and weather features: the day and hour the bike was rented, if the current day is a working day, the season, number of casual bikers, normalized temperature, perceived temperature, wind speed, humidity, and weather situation (categorical, e.g., ``clear'').

-We fit an RF on the data set and use the training data for our further analysis.\footnote{More details on the model selection process can be found in Appendix \ref{app:real_world}.}